psi4/psi4/doc/sphinxman/source/scf.rst

     calculation, see [Lehtola:2019:1593]_.
 GWH
     A generalized Wolfsberg-Helmholtz modification of the core Hamiltonian matrix.
-May be useful in open-shell systems, but is often less accurate than the core guess (see [Lehtola:2019:1593]_).
+Usually less accurate than the core guess: the latter is exact for one-electron systems, GWH is not; see [Lehtola:2019:1593]_).
 HUCKEL
     An extended H\ |u_dots|\ ckel guess based on on-the-fly atomic UHF